Tim Tebow & Miss Universe Demi-Leigh Nel-Peters Are Officially Dating

 “I am usually very private with these things, but I am very thankful.”

-Tebow — who in 2016 switched sports and now plays outfield for Major League Baseball’s New York Mets’ minor league team, the Binghamton Rumble Ponies — has often spoke about his longing for true love.
+Tebow — who in 2016 switched sports and now plays outfield for the New York Mets’ minor league team, the Binghamton Rumble Ponies — has often spoken about his longing for true love.

 “I don’t want to be single,” the 30-year-old told People last spring.